smallest-cock/Reddit-account-generator/README.md

   2. Edit `config.json` with new signup info between each run
   3. Run `python account_maker.py`
      - Sometimes the captcha fails, so you may need to wait for it to repeat the process a couple times before it suceeds
-  4. Reddit account info will be stored in `accounts.json` upon completion
+  4. The new account info will be stored in `accounts.json` upon completion

 # Notes
 Reddit has a registration cooldown of 10 min per account per IP... so wait at least 10 mins between runs, or use a VPN to make accounts faster.